For more information on our programs and events, contact Heather Kehoe, Program & Event Coordinator.

 Participants will have the chance to make a blank notebook or bind their own printed materials.
 If you want to bind your own writing or art, please bring two printed copies to the workshop.

-Tiny Press at SAAG is a handmade bookmaking studio at the Southern Alberta Art Gallery Maansiksikaitsitapiitsinikssin, in Lethbridge, Alberta.
+Tiny Press at SAAG is a handmade bookbinding studio at the Southern Alberta Art Gallery Maansiksikaitsitapiitsinikssin, in Lethbridge, Alberta.
 Tiny Press prints, binds, and distributes books by hand, creating original work with writers and artists of the region, about topics that are important to us.
 Tiny Press is a community resource, and social gathering place for those interested in learning about publication, and connecting with others through a DIY mentality.

 View Event →